cahya-wirawan/rwkv-tokenizer/README.md

 ![performance-comparison](data/performance-comparison.png)

-We updated the Rust RWKV world tokenizer to support multithreading for batch encoding.
+We updated the Rust RWKV world tokenizer to support batch encoding with multithreading.
 We ran the same comparison [script](tools/test_tiktoken-huggingface-rwkv.py)  from the [Huggingface Tokenizers](https://github.com/huggingface/tokenizers) with the additional rwkv tokenizer.
 The result shows that the rwkv world tokenizer is significantly faster than the Tiktoken and Huggingface tokenizers in all numbers of threads and document sizes (on average, its speed is ten times faster).